 Your cluster must:

-- Must be located on Google Cloud - Anthos clusters on VMware and Anthos clusters on AWS are not supported for Windows migrations.
+- Be located on Google Cloud - Anthos clusters on VMware and Anthos clusters on AWS are not supported for Windows migrations.

 - Use GKE 1.16 or later.